 This operation is used by the Media Application Provider to create a new Event Data Processing Configuration within the scope of an existing Provisioning Session in the form of one or more Data Access Profiles.
-The HTTP POST method shall be used for this purpose and the request message body shall be an Event Data Processing Configuration resource representation, as specified in clause 8.12.3.1.
+The HTTP POST method shall be used for this purpose.
+The request URL shall be a well-known sub-resource of the Provisioning Session resource representing its Event Data Processing Configurations resource collection, as specified in clause 8.12.2.
+The request message body shall be an Event Data Processing Configuration resource representation, as specified in clause 8.12.3.1.

 If the operation is successful, the Media AF shall generate a resource identifier representing the new Event Data Processing Configuration.
 In this case, the Media AF shall return a 201 (Created) response message and the URL of the newly created resource, including its resource identifier, shall be provided as the value of the Location HTTP header field.
 The response message body shall be a representation of the current state of the Event Data Processing Configuration resource (see clause 8.12.3.1), including any properties assigned by the Media AF.

+If the event identified in the supplied Event Data Processing Configuration is not supported by the Media AF, or if any of the data access profiles are unacceptable, the create operation shall fail with an HTTP response status code of 400 (Bad Request) and an error message body per clause 7.1.7.
+In this case, the Event Data Processing Configuration resource shall remain in an uncreated state in the Media AF.

+If the Data Collection AF is not instantiated in the Media AF, the create operation shall fail with an HTTP response status code of 404 (Not Found) and an error message body per clause 7.1.7.
+In this case, the Event Data Processing Configuration resource shall remain in an uncreated state in the Media AF.